Wang Shih-chien

 Wang Shih-chien (王世堅; born 1 January 1960) is a Taiwanese politician.
 A member of the Democratic Progressive Party, Wang served on the Taipei City Council from 1998 to 2005.
 He sat on the Legislative Yuan between 2005 and 2008.
 Wang was reelected to the Taipei City Council in 2010.

 Early life and education

 Wang was born in Taipei, Taiwan, on January 1, 1960.
-His maternal grandfather Zhang Rongzong (張榮宗) was a leader in the Taiwan Cultural Association during the Japanese occupation period in Taiwan.
-He was executed in the February 28 incident by the Kuomintang.
-His father Wang Mingte (王明德) was a member of the Communist Party in National Taiwan University.
+His maternal grandfather Zhang Rongzong (張榮宗) was a leader in the Taiwan Cultural Association during the Japanese occupation period in Taiwan; he was executed in the February 28 incident by the Kuomintang.
+His father Wang Mingte (王明德) was a member of the Communist Party at National Taiwan University.

 Wang primarily studied at Chung Shan Primary School and secondary studied at Zaixing High School.
-After earning a Master of Chemistry degree from the Chinese Culture University, he became chairman of Richeng Construction Factory (日程營造廠).
+After graduating from National Chung Hsing University with a bachelor's degree in applied mathematics, he earned a Master of Chemistry degree from the Chinese Culture University.
+He then became chairman of Richeng Construction Factory (日程營造廠).

 Political career

 Wang served on the Taipei City Council from 1998 to 2005.
 He was elected to the Legislative Yuan in 2004, and served a single term until 2008.
 He contested the 2010 municipal elections, and returned to the Taipei City Council, representing the fourth constituency.